Hurley Center for Health Outcomes

 This partnership focuses on health education and directly reaching the community that Hurley Medical Center serves.

 Family Weight Loss Program

 Directed by the Hurley Center for Health Outcomes, this is a family weight loss management program for 9-18 year olds which focuses on getting them to move more and eat less.
 Children attend classes, as well as the person the child lives with or who is responsible for them.
 Some sessions involve physical activity, while other sessions focus on discussions between the children, the responsible adult, and a Hurley pediatric psychologist or dietitian.
 Each adult-child pair chooses a weight-loss goal so they can support each other.
 Both the adults and children are measured before, midway, and after the program.
 Our first two programs were very successful, with all the pairs losing weight and inches.
 Using the American Academy of Pediatrics’ system of 5-2-1-0, we convey the message that every day, children should eat 5 fruits & vegetables, have 2 hours or less of screen time, have 1 hour of physical activity, and drink 0 sugar-sweetened drinks.
 We promote 5-2-1-0 at every event we attend, with the aim of helping children learn how to eat nutritional foods, be more active, and lead healthier lives.

-In partnership with local growers, the Hurley Center for Health Outcomes brings fresh fruits and vegetables to HMC employees and the community the hospital serves.
+In partnership with local growers, the Hurley Center for Health Outcomes brings fresh, locally-grown fruits and vegetables to HMC employees and the community the hospital serves.
 It has become very popular with patients, their families, and the entire HMC staff.

 Responding to requests from various agencies, schools, and community organizations, the Hurley Center for Health Outcomes offer blood sugar screenings and wellness information, and give health-related presentations.